- Brand name

 It must not be injected into a blood vessel.

 The injection should be given at least 10 days before being at risk of infection with yellow fever, because it takes 10 days for the vaccine to work and provide good protection against the yellow fever virus.
-The protection will last 10 years.
+The protection will last at least 10 years and may be a life-long protection.

 Like all medicines, STAMARIL can cause side effects, although not everybody gets them.